 - Avoid excess protein intake

 - Include herbs: nettle, dandelion, parsley, golden rod, celery seed.

 - Probiotics and prebiotics rich foods.

 - Deep breathing

 Nowadays we are overwhelmed with toxins: pollution, plastics, pesticides, cleaning products, drugs and food additives.
 If our liver is overwhelmed with detoxification, other important processes performed by the liver can be hindered.

-Liver stores various nutrients like vitamin A or iron i.e. It produces glutathione – our own powerful antioxidant, it creates bile which is needed for fat and protein digestion, it produces cholesterol which is needed to make our hormones.
-It’s also play key role in energy metabolism, it can converts glucose to muscle glycogen that can be used for energy when needed or converting fats to glucose which is especially important on keto diet with low carbs consumption.
-Fat can be burnt for energy however our brain uses mostly glucose as a fuel.
+Ensuring you take care of your liver is essential for overall health.
+As apart from detox it also takes part in many process in our body.
+Liver is where your thyroid hormones are converted and it also stores various nutrients like vitamin A or iron i.e. Furthermore, liver produces glutathione – our own powerful antioxidant.
+It creates bile which is needed for fat and protein digestion.
+Liver also produces and breaks down cholesterol.
+Besides that liver supports healthy metabolism as it can converts glucose to muscle glycogen that can be used for energy when needed or converting fats to glucose which is especially important on keto diet with low carbs consumption.

-There are certain toxins that we can eliminate in our daily life but there are some that we have not much control over.
-What we can do is take care of our liver on daily basis to ensure it can deal with all the harmful compounds and protect us from developing chronic diseases.
+As mentioned, toxins are everywhere nowadays.
+Some of them we can eliminate or at least reduce in our daily life however some we have little control over.
+What we can do for sure is to take care of our liver on daily basis to ensure it can deal with all the harmful compounds and protect us from developing chronic diseases.